RetoSchmucki/rbms/README.md

 <img style="float: right;" src="rbmshexOR200.png" hspace="20">

 With `rbms`, we aim to facilitate the implementation of statistical and mathematical methods developed for computing relative abundance indices from yearly time-series of butterfly counts.
 These data are characterised by temporal patterns (phenology) that must be accounted for when deriving abundance from a time-series of counts.
 As a toolbox, we plan to implement more methods to compute and visualise metrics as they develop.
-The rbms package will provide the option of being coupled and work in line with other tools available and developed by the community (e.g. [rtrim](https://cran.r-project.org/web/packages/rtrim/), [BRCindicators](https://github.com/BiologicalRecordsCentre/BRCindicators)).
+The rbms package will provide the option of being coupled and work in line with other tools available and developed by the community (e.g., [rtrim](https://cran.r-project.org/web/packages/rtrim/), [BRCindicators](https://github.com/BiologicalRecordsCentre/BRCindicators)).
 With the development of the 'rbms' R package, we also provide a tutorial to facilitate its usage and understanding.

-Although `rbms` implements methods that were developed independently and for which the source should be cited, users should also cite the `rbms` package and its version to ensure appropriate referencing and improve the reproducibility of the work.
+Although `rbms` implements methods that were developed independently and for which the source should be acknowledged, users should also cite the `rbms` package and its version to ensure good referencing and improve the reproducibility of the work.

 #### Suggested citation for the rbms package

 Schmucki R., Harrower C.A.,  Dennis E.B.
 (2021) rbms: Computing generalised abundance indices for butterfly monitoring count data.
-R package version 1.1.1. https://github.com/RetoSchmucki/rbms
+R package version 1.1.2. https://github.com/RetoSchmucki/rbms

 #### The rbms package implements methods from: